War Box Office Prediction (Day 1): A Bumper Opening Expected For This Hrithik-Tiger Film!

 "Going by the response to advance booking, it does have a chance to go past the opening-day collection of Thugs of Hindostan.
 However, we need to understand that advance booking sales are not necessarily only for the opening day.
 Viewers book tickets in advance for other days as well.
 So, the advance booking sales may not be directly proportional to Day 1 collections."

-Will War's Box-office Collections Get Affected By Sye Raa Narasimha Reddy & Joker?
+Will War's Box Office Collections Get Affected By Sye Raa Narasimha Reddy & Joker?

 To this, the trade analyst added, "Sye Raa Narasimha Reddy will be strong in South but not so much in the Hindi belt.
 But Joker, owing to the extremely positive critical reception, might make a dent in the business of War in the metro cities."